tomtom800/lingq_downloader/README.md

 # Instructions
 Download the script [here](https://github.com/tomtom800/lingq_downloader/archive/refs/heads/main.zip).
 Extract the zip.

-Point terminal to the folder lingq_downloader.py is saved in, e.g. `cd ~/Downloads`.
+Find lingq_downloader.py and move it to the folder you want to use.
+Open Terminal.
+Point Terminal to this folder, e.g. `cd ~/Downloads`.
-Make is executable: `chmod +x lingq_downloader.py`
+Make the script executable: `chmod +x lingq_downloader.py`

-The next terminal command depends on your intended outputs:
+The next Terminal command depends on your intended outputs:

 Download all LingQs from all languages: `python3 lingq_downloader.py --api-key YOUR_API_KEY_HERE`